Inbound Marketing Blogfor Manufacturers and Healthcare Companies

 Looking to implement buyer personas and not sure where to start?
 Check out our Ultimate Buyer Persona Guide for Beginners.
 This guide will walk you through the basics, and it even comes with some templates to give you a head start.

-(Editor's note: This post was originally published in August 2015 and was updated in February 2021 to reflect modern marketing tactics.)
+(Editor's note: This post was originally published in August 2015 and was recently updated to reflect modern marketing tactics.)

 Our Blogs, Direct to Your Inbox!

 If you are executing digital marketing, congratulations!
 You are most likely already one step ahead of your competition, and making strides to meaningfully connect with prospects online.
 But, how do you know if you’re seeing continual success year over year, and improving your metrics?